TN 1 (12-15)

-WC is usually paid weekly, every two weeks (or per pay period), twice a month, monthly, every 4 weeks (or every 28 days) or in a lump sum.
+WC is usually paid weekly, every two weeks (per pay period), twice a month, monthly, every 4 weeks (every 28 days), or in a lump sum.

-Temporary payments are payments made while a decision is pending on the amount of the permanent award.
+Temporary payments are made while a decision is pending on the amount of the permanent award.
 Temporary payments are usually short term and paid to cover lost wages for work injuries.
-It does not mean a permanent award is or will be paid.
+It does not mean a permanent award is, or will be, paid.

-Temporary Total (TT) payments – worker is totally disabled now but may medically recover to return to work.
+Temporary Total (TT) payments are made when the worker is totally disabled now but may medically recover to return to work.

-Temporary Partial (TP) payments – worker returns to work on a “light duty” basis before reaching maximum medical improvement.
+Temporary Partial (TP) payments are made when the worker returns to work on a “light duty” basis before reaching maximum medical improvement.

-Permanent payments are payments made where no further medical improvements are expected.
+Permanent payments are made where no further medical improvements are expected.

-Permanent Partial (PP) payments – worker has a permanent loss of, or loss of use of, one or more body parts, each of which has a legally determined number of weeks of WC payments that the disabled worker is entitled to receive.
-PP payments may be paid based on a scheduled maximum number of weeks for the specific body loss or based on a percentage loss of the whole body or loss of earning capacity.
+Permanent Partial (PP) payments are made when the worker has a permanent loss of, or loss of use of, one or more body parts, each of which has a legally determined number of weeks of WC payments that the disabled worker is entitled to receive.
+PP payments are payable based on a scheduled maximum number of weeks for the specific body loss or based on a percentage loss of the whole body or loss of earning capacity.

-Permanent Total (PT) payments – worker sustained an impairment, which permanently removes the person from the work force.
+Permanent Total (PT) payments are made when the worker’s injury or illness permanently removes the person from the work force.